-Once passed, the Senate bill must be melded with a version passed by the House of Representatives last month in what promises to be a difficult negotiation.
+Once passed, the Senate bill must be melded with a version passed by the House of Representatives on November 7 in what promises to be difficult negotiations.
 Both chambers must approve it again before sending it to Obama for his signature.

-The negotiations could be tough, with clashes looming on issues like the government-run plan, which is in the House bill but not the Senate, and competing approaches on how to pay for the changes.
+But the negotiations face looming clashes on issues like the government-run plan, which is in the House bill but not the Senate, abortion, and competing approaches on how to pay for the changes.

-Republicans criticize the measure as an expensive and heavy-handed intrusion into the healthcare sector that will drive up costs, increase the budget deficit and reduce patients' choices.
+Republican critics say the measure is an expensive and heavy-handed intrusion into the healthcare sector that will drive up costs, increase the budget deficit and reduce patients' choices.

-The nonpartisan Congressional Budget Office says the Senate bill will cut the federal deficit by $132 billion over 10 years, but critics argue the revenue increases and cost savings called for under the bill may never materialize.
+The nonpartisan Congressional Budget Office estimated the Senate bill will cut the federal deficit by $132 billion over 10 years, but critics argue the revenue increases and cost savings the bill calls for may never materialize.